alchemycodelab/javascript-career-track-prerequisites/constructor-functions.md

 > NOTE: Constructor functions are not as important as they once were.
-You should be familiar with constructor functions, under the hood they are more-or-less the same as classes, but you do not need to be particularlly fluent in the syntax as you won't be writing this syntax very often, if at all.
+You should be familiar with constructor functions, under the hood they are more-or-less the same as classes, but you do not need to be particularly fluent in the syntax as you won't be writing this syntax very often, if at all.

 ## Defining the Constructor